node-ipc/node-ipc/README.md

 Testing done with [vanilla-test](https://github.com/node-ipc/vanilla-test)
 `vanilla-test` integrates with [c8](https://github.com/bcoe/c8) for native ESM coverage without the need to transpile your code.
 At the time of writing, this is the only way to natively test ESM, and it is amazing!

-Package details websites :
+Package details websites:

-- [GitHub.io site](http://riaevangelist.github.io/node-ipc/ "node-ipc documentation").
+- [GitHub.io site](http://node-ipc.github.io/node-ipc/ "node-ipc documentation").
 A prettier version of this site.
-- [NPM Module](https://www.npmjs.org/package/node-ipc "node-ipc npm module").
-The npm page for the node-ipc module.
+- [NPM Module](https://www.npmjs.org/package/@node-ipc/node-ipc "@node-icp/node-ipc npm module").
+The npm page for the @node-icp/node-ipc module.

 This work is licenced via the MIT Licence.